 After applying, the wax is removed with a cloth strip to completely pluck the hair from the follicle.
 Results are instant!
 On top of enjoying hair-free skin immediately, you will not be burdened by the thought of waking up the next day with signs of premature regrowth.
 In that regard, it is a more worthwhile approach to hair removal compared to shaving, which only cuts the hair from the surface of the skin.
 Plus, you can bid farewell to razor burns, cuts, and chicken skin!

 Sounds like a good deal?
 Definitely!
-But there are some downsides to take note of.

 What Are The Downsides Of Waxing?